Robinhood Health Savings Account (HSA)

 Lively as a Fallback

-If you want an HSA, Lively is a good option.
-The company provides Health Savings Accounts and other plans such as Flexible Spending Accounts (FSAs) and Health Reimbursement Arrangements (HRAs).
+If you do want to open an HSA and not some other account registration, Lively has a solution.
+The company offers Health Savings Accounts, plus other account types, including Flexible Spending Accounts (FSAs) and Health Reimbursement Arrangements (HRAs).

-Another benefit is the ability to transfer an HSA from another provider into Lively.
-You can do a full or partial transfer, and Lively also supports 60-day rollovers.
-On top of that, you can set up one-time or recurring deposits through Lively’s software.
+Another strong feature of Lively's HSA is the ability to transfer an HSA from another provider into a Lively account.
+A full or partial transfer is possible, and Lively also accepts 60-day rollovers.
+Besides this transfer feature, Lively's software has a deposit tool that can be used to create a one-time or recurring deposit schedule.

 Lively's HSA as an Investing Account